Supergiovane/node-red-contrib-sonospollytts/README.md

 * Sonos Hailing: before the first TTS message of the message queues, Sonos will play an "hailing" sound.
 You can select the hailing or totally disable it.
 * Node-Red IP: set IP of your node-red
 * Node-Red Port: normally 1880.
 If you've changed the default port, adjust this field consequently
+* Temp folder: you can change the temp folder for storing cached TTS files.
+Default is "tmp"

 ## INPUT
 * <code>msg.volume</code> set the volume (values between "0" and "100" with quotes)